Roll, Oklahoma

-Roll is an unincorporated rural hamlet located in Roger Mills County, Oklahoma, United States.
-The community is along U.S. Highway 283 at and about the junction with State Highway 47.
+Roll is an unincorporated community located in Roger Mills County, Oklahoma, United States.
+The community is on U.S. Highway 283 at the junction with State Highway 47.
 Cheyenne lies approximately 11 miles to the south along Route 283.
 The Canadian River is about six miles to the north.
-Along Highway 283, just north of the hamlet proper, there is a farmers' grain and feed store, and further along, a truck stop with gas service and a small store.

 History

 Founded in old Day County, the post office was opened December 9, 1903.
 It closed August 31, 1920.